-- Detached home on large private lot, far from the town or city centre, and need car to get to most destinations. - Detached house on a modest lot size or a townhouse or condo, in a suburban location where you can walk or bike to stores and amenities in the local town centre. - Condo, townhouse or modest sized house on a smaller lot in a city with easy access to stores and amenities.
+- Detached home on large private lot.
+Far from the town or city centre and need car to get to most destinations. - Detached house on a modest lot size or a townhouse or condo.
+Suburban location where you can walk or bike to stores and amenities in the local town centre. - Condo, townhouse or modest-sized house on a smaller lot.
+In a city with easy access to stores and amenities.